-Looking Ahead: Due to the asset smoothing method, only a portion of the current year's asset gain was recognized and portions of the prior year's gain remain to be recognized.
-If the Market Value of Assets were used (instead of smoothed value), the funded status would have been about 112% (instead of 98.6%).
-Absent offsetting losses, this will put downward pressure on contribution rates.
+Looking Ahead: Due to the asset smoothing method, only a portion of the current year's asset loss was recognized.
+If the Market Value of Assets were used (instead of smoothed value), the funded status would have been about 91% (instead of 98.2%).
+Absent offsetting gains, this will put upward pressure on contribution rates.
 To the extent that actual returns fall below/(above) the assumed return of 7.25%, contribution requirements will increase/(decrease).